 How can an attorney help?

-Siegel Brill’s attorneys can help gain access to information such as commercial driver’s license (CDL) paperwork, drug-screening results, logbook information, and other details necessary to getting you the compensation you need.
+Siegel Brill’s attorneys can help gain access to information such as commercial driver’s license (CDL) paperwork, drug-screening results, logbook information, and other details necessary to obtaining the compensation you need.

 What will an attorney do?